Yeicor/sdfx-ui/README.md

 UI.

-The UI will listen for code updates (you can use your preferred code editor) and displays the new surfaces automatically with the same configuration (e.g., camera position).
+The UI will listen for code updates (you can use your preferred code editor) and displays the new surfaces automatically with the same state (e.g., camera position).

+Pull requests are welcome!
+The priority is to improve the user experience (making a proper UI or adding new capabilities) without losing performance.

 ## Demo